 If this was the end of the process, we would call the resulting product flake ice, a type commonly seen in fresh seafood and produce displays.
 But a residential nugget ice maker takes it further, pushing the ice flakes through a small tube that compacts them into a single piece.
 At the end of the tube is an extruder tip, where the ice is either allowed to break off naturally into smaller pieces or is lopped by a blade into somewhat uniform bits.

 Ready for a Nugget Home Ice Machine?

-If you’re ready to order an ice maker that can give you Sonic ice at home, look no further than KaTom’s digital shelves for several models of this type of Scotsman ice maker.
+If you’re ready to order a chewable ice maker that can give you Sonic ice at home, look no further than KaTom’s digital shelves for several models of this type of Scotsman ice maker.
 If you need assistance making your purchase, please contact one of our helpful customer service representatives at 1-800-541-8683 or email@example.com.